Subscribe to the Newsletter

-If you decide that this syndrome is causing your difficulty falling asleep, you should certainly see your doctor for his advice, and then visit your friendly neighborhood acupuncturist or Chinese medicine practitioner.
+If you decide that this syndrome is causing your difficulty falling asleep, you should certainly see your doctor for his advice, and then visit your friendly neighbourhood acupuncturist or Chinese medicine practitioner.
 This syndrome can sometimes become serious quickly.

 With this syndrome, food before bedtime is not usually a good idea because it puts an additional load on the Heart.

-seems to be Whisky.
+I’ve noticed, however, that many people with this syndrome like a little alcohol before bed.
+In Scotland, this seems to be Whisky.
 They say it helps them get to sleep, but their pulses suggest to me that their sleep is un-refreshing, to say the least.